Hall hurt after 62-yard TD in Jets' 16-9 win over Broncos - NewsBreak

 INJURIES

-Jets: G Alijah Vera-Tucker (elbow), WR Corey Davis (knee) and DL John Franklin-Myers (undisclosed) were hurt, in addition to Hall.
+Jets: G Alijah Vera-Tucker (elbow) and WR Corey Davis (knee) left in the second quarter, along with Hall. ...
+DL John Franklin-Myers left in the fourth quarter.

-Broncos: The snakebit Broncos lost RB Mike Boone (ankle), OLB Barron Browning (hip) and RT Cam Flemming (thigh).
+Broncos: RB Mike Boone left in the second with an ankle injury and OLB Barron Browning (hip) let in the third quarter. ...
+RT Cam Fleming went out late in the game with a thigh injury.

 UP NEXT

+Jets: Wrapped up a stretch of three road games in four weeks and return to the Meadowlands next Sunday to face New England.

-Broncos: Fly out Monday to London, where they'll play Jacksonville on Sunday.
+Broncos: Fly out Monday to London, where they'll play the Jacksonville Jaguars at Wembley Stadium next Sunday.